What is Webflow?

 In order to use Dynamic Embeds, you must have a Collection Page or Collection List to hold the embeds.
 These types of pages or lists allow for the display of dynamic content, which is necessary for Dynamic Embeds to work.

 For this example, we will be using a Collection List.
-Adding embed to a Collection page is also similar.
+Adding an embed to a Collection page is also similar.

 Drop the Embed Component into the Collection List you have designed for the products.
 Ensure that you place it where you want the Buy Button to appear.